 Bank Loans (OCIO ETF only).
-The Fund may invest in underlying funds that invest in bank loans.
+The Fund may invest directly or in underlying funds that invest in bank loans.
 Bank loans include floating rate loans and institutionally traded floating rate debt obligations issued by asset-backed pools and other issues, and interests therein.
 Bank loan interests may be acquired from U.S. or foreign commercial banks, insurance companies, finance companies, or other financial institutions that have made loans or are members of a lending syndicate or from other holders of loan interests.
-Bank loans typically pay interest at rates that are re-determined periodically on the basis of a floating base lending rate (such as the London Inter-Bank Offered Rate ("LIBOR")) plus a premium.
+Bank loans typically pay interest at rates that are re-determined periodically on the basis of a floating base lending rate plus a premium.
 Bank loans are typically of below investment grade quality.
 Bank loans generally (but not always) hold the most senior position in the capital structure of a borrower and are often secured with collateral.